bazelbuild/rules_python/docs/coverage.md

 ## Enabling `rules_python` coverage support

-Enabling the coverage support bundled with `rules_path` just requires setting an argument when registerting toolchains.
+Enabling the coverage support bundled with `rules_python` just requires setting an argument when registerting toolchains.

 For Bzlmod: